mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>observedGeneration</b></td>
         <td>integer</td>
         <td>
-          ObservedGeneration indicates the generation of the resource specification that the Atlas Operator is aware of.
+          ObservedGeneration indicates the generation of the resource specification of which the Atlas Operator is aware.
-The Atlas Operator updates this field to the 'metadata.generation' as soon as it starts reconciliation of the resource.<br/>
+The Atlas Operator updates this field to the value of 'metadata.generation' as soon as it starts reconciliation of the resource.<br/>
           <br/>
             <i>Format</i>: int64<br/>
         </td>